 - 1. All snowmobiles must be equipped with a tether switch that must always be securely attached to the operator and be operable.
 The switch must "kill" the engine by disconnecting the ignition system when the operator and the snowmobile become separated.
 It is the responsibility of the driver to make certain that the tether is attached to everyone who starts the engine or operates the snowmobile. - 2.
-Maximum tether cord length will be 4 feet except where noted otherwise.
+Maximum tether cord length will be 4 feet, except where noted otherwise.
 Verification of tether cord length will be determined at tether cord's fully extended length. - 3.
 The tether cord will be securely fastened to the driver.
 D rings/tabs on gloves and jackets are not designed for the abuse encountered during competition and accidents.
-Please have your tether cord mounting location on your body in a securely constructed area.
+It is required have your tether cord mounting location on your jacket or upper body protection in a reinforced area.
 A race or tech director may disapprove of the attachment method at any time.
 Drivers will not be allowed to compete until the attachment situation is rectified. - 4.
 The tether switch will be securely mounted in a location on the snowmobile other than on the handlebars or steering column. - 5.
 Wet cell if used must be enclosed in a non-conductive battery box.
 Positive terminal must be shielded.
 Battery box must be securely held in place.
 Solid core or gel cell batteries need not be cased. - 6.
 Unless otherwise specified, electric start parts including motor, solenoid, battery, battery bracket, wiring, and ring gear may be removed.
 No machining, cutting, or grinding allowed for removal. - 7.
-Taillights must always be displayed when on the racing surface whether the engine is running or not.
-Taillights must always be red in color.
-It is strongly suggested that the taillight be OEM snowmobile lights due to the design factors involved in OEM regulations for reflectivity and brightness. - 8.
 Running lights or number illumination boards may be used.
 Running lights must conform to all electrical safety rules and must be "switched" so that they can be turned off if required.